Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Introduction

-\end{theorem} \cref{thm_intro} holds for any predictor $\wh g$ of $Z$ that is constructed independently of $\cD$ and any $f^*\in \cL^2(\rho)$.
+\cref{rate_intro} holds for any $f^*\in \cL^2(\rho)$ and any predictor $\wh g$ that is constructed independently of $\cD$.
 In particular, it does not impose any restrictions on $\EE \Delta_{\wh g}$, the prediction error for $Z$, nor on the approximation error $\|\fh - f^*\|_\rho^2$.
 Regardless of their magnitudes, both terms appear {\em additively} in the risk bound, a particular surprising result for $\EE \Delta_{\wh g}$.
 This is a new result to the best of our knowledge.
 Even in the classical setting, the rate in \eqref{rate_intro} with $\EE\Delta_{\wh g} = 0$ generalizes the existing result in \eqref{rate_classic} by allowing arbitrary model misspecification, as well as unboundedness of both the response and the RKHS.
 Moreover, even when the model is correctly specified, our analysis achieves the same optimal rate without imposing any regularity or decaying conditions on $\mu_j$'s, such as those in \eqref{cond_poly}, in contrast to existing integral operator approaches, for instance, \cite{fischer2020sobolev,steinwart2009optimal,caponnetto2007optimal,rudi2017generalization}.

-In \cref{sec_theory_latent} we further derive more transparent expression of $\EE \Delta_{\wh g}$.
-For the kernel function $K$ that satisfies a Lipschitz property (see, \cref{ass_Lip_K}), $\EE \Delta_{\wh g}$ can be simplified to $\EE\|\wh g(X)- Z\|^2_2$, the $\cL^2$ prediction error of $\wh g(X)$.
-To discuss the order of $\delta_n$ in \eqref{rate_intro}, we present in \cref{sec_theory_delta} its slow rate in \cref{cor_slow_rates} and its fast rates under three common classes of kernel functions: linear kernels in \cref{cor_K_linear}, kernels with polynomially decaying eigenvalues in \cref{cor_K_poly}, and kernels with exponentially decaying eigenvalues in \cref{cor_K_exp}.
+In \cref{sec_theory_latent} we derive more transparent expression of $\EE \Delta_{\wh g}$: for any kernel $K$ that satisfies the Lipschitz property in \cref{ass_Lip_K}, $\EE \Delta_{\wh g}$ gets simplified to the $\cL^2$ prediction error of $\wh g(X)$, given by $\EE\|\wh g(X)- Z\|^2_2$.
+The term $\delta_n$ in \eqref{rate_intro} is shown in \cref{thm_lb_excess_risk} of \cref{sec_theory_lb} to be indispensable in the minimax sense.
+To discuss its order, we derive in \cref{sec_theory_delta} its slow rate in \cref{cor_slow_rates} and its fast rates under three common classes of kernel functions: linear kernels in \cref{cor_K_linear}, kernels with polynomially decaying eigenvalues in \cref{cor_K_poly}, and kernels with exponentially decaying eigenvalues in \cref{cor_K_exp}.
 Our new risk bounds generalize existing results in all cases by characterizing the dependence on both the approximation error and the error in predicting the feature inputs.

 In \cref{sec_general_loss}, we further extend our analysis to other convex loss functions in \eqref{def_KRR} that satisfy some classical smoothness and strong convexity conditions.